Lectures on Lie groups over local fields

-for all $x\in B_r(0)$ and $s\in \;]0,r]$ (exploiting that all relevant differentials or partial differentials are isometries in view of of (\ref{Tay01}) and (\ref{Tay02})).
-In particular, (\ref{premeas}) implies that $B_s(0)*B_s(0)=B_s(0)$ for each $s\in \;]0,r]$, and thus also $y^{-1}\in B_s(0)$ for each $y\in B_s(0)$.\ where $\bO:=\{t\in \K\colon |t|\leq 1\}$ is the valuation ring. \end{defn} Since $T_0(\exp_G)=\id$, after shrinking~$U$ one can assume that $\exp_G(U)$ is open and $\exp_G$ is a diffeomorphism onto its image.
+Since $T_0(\exp_G)=\id$, after shrinking~$U$ one can assume that $\exp_G(U)$ is open and $\exp_G$ is a diffeomorphism onto its image.
 By Lemma~\ref{laballs}, after shrinking~$U$ further if necessary, we may assume that $\exp_G(U)$ is a subgroup of~$G$.
 Hence also~$U$ can be considered as a Lie group.
 The Taylor expansion of multiplication with respect to the logarithmic chart $\exp_G^{-1}$ is given by the Baker-Campbell-Hausdorff (BCH-) series

-(all terms of which are nested Lie brackets), and hence $x*y$ is given by this series for small~$U$ (cf.\ Lemma~3 and Theorem~2 in \cite[Chapter~3, \S4, no.\,2]{Bo2}).
+(all terms of which are nested Lie brackets with rational coefficients), and hence $x*y$ is given by this series for small~$U$ (cf.\ Lemma~3 and Theorem~2 in \cite[Chapter~3, \S4, no.\,2]{Bo2}).
 In this case, we call $\exp_G(U)$ a \emph{BCH-subgroup of~$G$.}\ commutes (a fact referred to as the ``naturality of $\exp$'').
-In the case of Lie groups $G$ and $H$ over a local field~$\K$ of characteristic~$0$, we can still choose $\exp_G\colon U_G\to G$ and $\exp_H\colon U_H\to H$ such that $L(\alpha).U_G \sub U_H$ and
+If $\alpha\colon G\to H$ is an analytic homomorphism between Lie groups over a local field~$\K$ of characteristic~$0$, we can still choose $\exp_G\colon U_G\to G$ and $\exp_H\colon U_H\to H$ with $L(\alpha).U_G \sub U_H$ and

 (see Proposition~8 in \cite[Chapter~3, \S4, no.\,4]{Bo2}).\ for some $0$-neighbourhood $W\sub \Q_p$ (see Corollary~1\,(ii) in \cite[Chapter~3, \S4, no.\,4]{Bo2}).
 Since $\exp_U=\id_U$ here (see~(\ref{simplexp})) and $\Z_p x = \wb{\langle x\rangle}\sub H$ for each $x\in H$ (by (\ref{newdetai2})), we deduce that